Jump to:

 CIDP

-In contrast, indistinct onset and progression of signs/symptoms beyond 8 weeks are characteristic of the indolent course of CIDP.
-Two patterns predominate: relapsing-remitting (20%-65%) and progressive.9Comparisons with multiple sclerosis (MS) are apropos, with CIDP often coined as the peripheral analog of MS, sharing an immunologic etiology, demyelinating pathophysiology, and similar patterns of progression.
+In contrast, an indistinct onset and progression of signs/symptoms for more than 8 weeks are characteristic of the indolent course of CIDP.
+Two patterns predominate: relapsing-remitting (20%-65%) and progressive.9 Comparisons with multiple sclerosis (MS) are apropos, with CIDP often coined as the peripheral analog of MS, sharing an immunologic etiology, demyelinating pathophysiology, and similar patterns of progression.

 Distinguishing AIDP and CIDP

-Clinically, the 8-week temporal delineation is often less clear, as CIDP may present with an acute onset, and AIDP may have sequelae persist beyond 8 weeks.
+Clinically, the 8-week temporal delineation is often less clear, as CIDP may present with an acute onset, and AIDP may have sequelae that persist beyond 8 weeks.
 Posterior column sensory signs (ataxia, vibratory or proprioceptive loss) or relapse/progression may favor CIDP, whereas autonomic involvement, facial weakness, preceding infection, and mechanical ventilation favor AIDP.10

 Specific secondary or associated conditions and complications

-During the acute phase, patients are at risk of several complications including respiratory failure, autonomic dysfunction and bulbar weakness.
+During the acute phase, patients are at risk of several complications, including respiratory failure, autonomic dysfunction and bulbar weakness.
 Patients should be monitored closely for these life-threatening complications.
 During the progressive phase, patients are at risk of indirect complications including aspiration pneumonia, deep vein thrombosis and pulmonary embolism.30

-Largely out of the scope of this review, other conditions along the clinical spectrum of CIDP include multifocal motor neuropathy, multifocal acquired demyelinating sensory and motor (MADSAM) neuropathy or Lewis-Sumner syndrome, distal acquired demyelinating symmetric neuropathy (DADS), demyelinating neuropathy with IgG or IgA paraprotein (MGUS), distal demyelinating neuropathy with IgM paraprotein with or without anti-myelin associated glycoprotein (anti-MAG), POEMS syndrome, and others.
+Largely out of the scope of this review, other conditions along the clinical spectrum of CIDP include, but not limited to multifocal motor neuropathy, multifocal acquired demyelinating sensory and motor (MADSAM) neuropathy or Lewis-Sumner syndrome, distal acquired demyelinating symmetric neuropathy (DADS), IgG or IgA monoclonal gammopathy of undetermined significance (MGUS), and IgM monoclonal gammopathy with or without anti-myelin associated glycoprotein (MAG) antibodies.9,11,32 Multiple case reports have reported patients with CIDP who develop symptoms similar to lumbar stenosis and cauda equina syndrome secondary to nerve root hypertrophy at multiple lumbar levels with resultant radiculopathy and/or myelopathy.35,36,37

 Essentials of Assessment